DanielY1783/icbm_game_mod/README.md

 # icbm_game_mod
-Larger Font Mod for ICBM game
+Doubles the font size for the game ICBM.

+# Installation
+Replace steam\steamapps\common\ICBM\LANG\Eng\codepage.table with the codepage.table file in this repository.